“The main thing in life is not to be afraid of being human.” ~Aaron Carter

 She tells me she will keep me posted on her progress, then adds that she finds that Bella Vi supplements can help keep the cravings at bay.

-“My favorite is, but is amazing too,” she says.
+“My favorite is Insane Amp’d, but B-Trim is amazing too,” she says.
 “It takes away cravings… both do actually.
 It’s a personal preference.”

 But after that, she says, it’s pure will.